 (A) The Ohio department of job and family services (ODJFS) is allocating TANF funds to eligible county departments of job and family services (CDJFS) to enhance or develop local TANF summer employment programs for youth.
 The catalog of federal domestic assistance (CFDA) number for this allocation is 93.558.

 (B) An eligible CDJFS shall utilize this funding to continue current TANF summer youth employment programs or begin new programs that enable youths from low-income TANF eligible families to gain valuable work experience while earning an income to help meet basic needs.
-Programs funded with this allocation shall begin no earlier than June 1, 2012 and end no later than August 31,2012.
-Counties may begin recruitment and outreach activities on May 15, 2012 and may draw funds to pay for those activities.

 (2) The CDJFS shall amend its prevention, retention, and contingency (PRC) county statement of policies as described in Chapter 5108. of the Revised Code.
 ODJFS OFA will review each county statement of policies and notify the ODJFS office of fiscal and monitoring services (OFMS) of counties approved for allocations.